JuliaWang2020/frontier/README.md

 ## This solution is based on the below assumptions:

-- Only allow on toy robot on the table
+- Only allow one toy robot on the table
 - Do not need create the table (This can be done with new command if needed)
 - Do not need save toy robot information.
 - Do not add the cache, but could add this if needed.
 - No log needed.
 But could add NLog or Serilog with lines of code
-- I added two commands for debug purpose: reset(), exit()
+- I added two commands for debug purpose: reset(), exit

 ## Folder Description